-On the right you see part of me while I’m making saccades, that is rapid eye movements between two fixation targets.
-These targets are my own eyes, which I am viewing in a mirror.
+On the right you see part of me while I’m making saccades: rapid eye movements between two fixation targets.
+These targets here are my own eyes, which I am viewing in a mirror.
 The movement of the eyes is quite obvious, wouldn’t you agree?

 So why can you see your saccades in the camera selfie?
-Because the viewer shows the image with a little delay, so the eye movement appears while the saccadic suppression is already over.
+Because the viewer shows the image with a little delay, and consequently the eye movement appears on the screen while the saccadic suppression is already largely done.

 Wikipedia: Saccadic Masking